sifzerda/solitaire/README.md

 - [x] timer: restarts on game refresh
 - [ ] Points system, each time a card is placed on foundation, it adds points (if cards can be removed from foundation, don't forget to subtract points for that)
 -  Points system: add time to points so the less time, the more points you get, *** put this in minesweeper
-- [ ] Handling upon: game win
+- [x] Handling upon: game win
 - [ ] Handling upon: game loss, or no valid moves left that would allow game win
-- [ ] highscores comp
+- [x] highscores comp
-- [ ] submit score/time if logged in
+- [x] submit score/time if logged in
-- [ ] user profile page shows how many games user has won, and quickest (least time) wins
+- [x] user profile page shows how many games user has won, and quickest (least time) wins
 - [ ] Make each part of the game a separate component
 - [ ] OPTIONAL: Some kind of animation upon winning game
-- [ ] switch content into solitaire git repo once finished and ready to deploy

 ## To do for all games
 - [x] create start game landing screen: + start game btn; + high scores btn
-- [ ] end game/win game screen, + view score, + submit score, + see high scores, + restart game
+- [x] end game/win game screen, + view score, + submit score, + see high scores, + restart game
-- [ ] if user logged in, can save high score (post to user array)
+- [x] if user logged in, can save high score (post to user array)
-- [ ] profile page where scores can be displayed
+- [x] profile page where scores can be displayed
 - [ ] have 8-bit chiptune stylized music play during game (with button that starts and stops music, maybe a speaker pic that gets struck through)
 - [ ] volume increase/decrease for music
 - [ ] play through albums as 8-bit, and can play next song in list